tlswg/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: Are there other extensions we need?
 I've gone over the list and I don't see any, but...]]
-[[TODO: This should be the same list as what you need for EncryptedExtensions.
+[[TODO: This should be the same list as what you need for !EncryptedExtensions.
 Consolidate this list.]]

 ##### Replay Properties